 Historic Billings Depot

 The last regular Amtrack Passenger Train left the Depot eastbound in the spring of 1979.
 The demise of rail travel left many of the early twentieth century buildings in the Depot area vacant and deteriorating.
 In 1992, Ron Howard filmed parts of his movie, originally called “An Irish Story,” in the Depot.
-The name of the movie, starring Tom Cruise and Nicole Kidman, was changed to “Far and Away” when it was released.
+Tom Cruise and Nicole Kidman starred in the film, the title of which was changed to “Far and Away” when it was released.
 In 1995, a group of citizens concerned by the physical condition of the facility that brought life to an otherwise undeveloped area came together to begin rehabilitation of the Depot complex.
 The group raised money through grants, private and public donations, and the highly successful “Horse of Course” fundraiser.
 The first events were held in the renovated facility in the fall of 2001.